Temporal and spectral study of the X-ray pulsar 2S 1553-542 during the 2021 outburst: Introduction

+We have studied the variation of photon index and pulse fraction with luminosity during the outburst.
+We also look at the evolution of the pulse profile, spin-up rates, and beaming patterns of the source at different luminosities.
+We look for any correlation between the spin-up rates and luminosity for the source during the outburst.
+The torque-luminosity model is used to estimate the magnetic dipole moment and magnetic field from the spin-up rates and luminosity correlation.

-We have discussed the data reduction and analysis method in Section \ref{obs}.
-We have summarized the result of the current study in Section \ref{res}.
-The discussion and conclusion are summarized in the Section \ref{dis} and \ref{con} respectively.
+The data reduction and analysis methods are discussed in Section \ref{obs}.
+We have summarized the results of the current study in Section \ref{res}.
+The discussion and conclusion are summarized in Section \ref{dis} and \ref{con} respectively.